ewinslab/avrae-local-engine/README.md

 ## What This Is

 [Avrae](https://avrae.io/) is an open-source D&D 5e Discord bot.
-It handles dice, combat, spells, and character tracking — but requires Discord to run.
-This project makes it run as a local REST API instead, by replacing the Discord dependency with a mock layer (`mock_disnake.py`).
+It handles dice, combat, spells, and character tracking, but requires Discord to run.
+This project makes it run as a local REST API instead, by replacing the Discord dependency with a lightweight mock layer (`mock_disnake.py`).
 The game engine code is unchanged.

 All game data included is from the [D&D 5e SRD](https://dnd.wizards.com/resources/systems-reference-document) (free, Open Gaming License).
 No paid or copyrighted content is included.